dlgur1994/Classifying-Words-of-a-Person-with-Articulation-Disorder-using-Deep-Learning/README.md

     > |to_wav|wav|mono|44.1 kHz|16 bit|pcm|
     > |separated|wav|mono|44.1 kHz|16 bit|pcm|
 - extract features
+    - extract MFCC
         - ExtractFeature.py
-    - extract MFCC
-        - n_mfcc = 13 -> for speech recognition, 13 mfcc features are usually used
+        - 13 mfcc features are usually used for speech recognition
     - make the length of input same
     - store features into a npz file
+    - store labels into a npz file

 3. Train